gu-app-club/lets-learn-jobs/README.md

 # Finding Companies and Applying

 Once you have built up your profile, you need to start applying for companies.
-If you go to a school that has little to no connections and has a minimal career fair, **you need to start applying yourself.**
+If you go to a school that has little to no connections and has a minimal career fair, **you need to start applying to companies yourself.**

 **General tips**
 - APPLY EARLY.
 Apply in August and September if you can.
 Start searching for companies day 1 of school.
 Internships and new grad positions can go real quick.